LearnersGuild/learning-os/game/terrain-architecture.md

 # Game Terrain Architecture

+Skills each broken down into skill levels.
+Each skill level defined by an Abilities Set, and a Level Challenge.

+A challenge can be: a project, or a drill.
+A challenge has:
+1. objectives
+2.

 The terrain of our applied game is represented as a map of skills, called the Skills Map.

 It currently lives in the [skills-map repository on GitHub][skills-map-repo].